tekiegirl/TheMadKatas/1.ProblemBackground/ArchitectureAnalysis.md

 ## Key Architecture Characteristics

 By identifying the key architecture characteristics for this solution we can then identify the least-worst solution.
-Best practice is to identify no more than 7.
+Best practice is to identify no more than seven.

 | Characteristic         | Source                                                       |
 | ---------------------- | ------------------------------------------------------------ |